Reducing Document Size with Many Images

 A Note on Image Preparation

 Before progressing much further, though, you probably already understand that Word allows you to resize and crop images once they are added to your document.
-This can be a very handy option to use, but you need to realize that Word is not a graphics problem.
+This can be a very handy option to use, but you need to realize that Word is not a graphics program.
 Even though Word provides the tools, if you have lots of images to add to your document, it is better to use a specialized graphics program to process the image before you insert it into your document.
 If you know how you want the image cropped, how you want it sized, and what resolution you want, you can do all of this in the graphics program instead of leaving it up to Word.
 If you take this approach, then your images will look better, they will be better suited for your needs, and they will take less room in your document.

 Setting Image Specs in Word